ophub/amlogic-s9xxx-openwrt/amlogic-s9xxx/README.md

 ## common-files

-- files: The files in the [files](https://github.com/ophub/amlogic-s9xxx-openwrt/tree/main/amlogic-s9xxx/common-files/files) directory are custom files, which must be completely consistent with the structure and file naming and storage under the ***`root`*** directory in openwrt.
+- files: The files in the [files](https://github.com/ophub/amlogic-s9xxx-openwrt/tree/main/amlogic-s9xxx/common-files/files) directory are custom files, which must be completely consistent with the structure and file naming and storage under the ***`ROOTFS`*** partiton in openwrt.
 If there are files in this directory, they will be automatically copied to the openwrt directory during `sudo ./make`.
 E.g:
 ```yaml
 etc/config/network
 lib/u-boot